BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern/5-event-player.md

 ipd.Audio(audio_path)
 ```

-Later we will see that we can organize our piece by using multiple [Pbind](http://doc.sccode.org/Classes/Pbind.html).
-But for now, let's move on.

 ## Dynamic Changes

 Ok, so we can define a pattern of events, i.e., a [Pbind](http://doc.sccode.org/Classes/Pbind.html) and play it.